Best Night Markets to Visit in Malaysia

 Time to Spend: 1-3 hours

-Malaysia is well known for Night Markets or Pasar Malams |
+Malaysia is well known for Night Markets or Pasar Malams. |

 Conclusion

-If you think there are other night markets to be added to this list, please let me know in the comment form below.
+For those wanting to go to any of them, please check the dates and times of some of the markets.
+If there are other night markets to be added to this list, please let me know in the comment form below.

-Otherwise, I bid you welcome to Malaysia and hope you enjoyed this compilation of best night markets to visit in Malaysia.
+Otherwise, I bid you welcome to Malaysia and hope you enjoyed this compilation of the best night markets to visit in Malaysia.
 Feedback and comments are welcome below.